Non-asymptotic convergence rates for the plug-in estimation of risk measures

-In a similar spirit, the optimized certainty equivalent (OCE) is defined via $\mathrm{OCE}^\mu(F):=\inf_{m\in\mathbb{R}} ( E^\mu[ l(F(S)-m)]+m)$, see \cite{ben-tal02,Ben-Teb}.
 Again $l$ is a loss function and the interpretation is similar to that of shortfall risk.
-Importantly, OCEs cover popular risk measures such as the average value at risk or the entropic risk measure, see \eqref{eq:def.avar} below for the OCE representation of average value at risk.
+Importantly, OCEs cover popular risk measures such as the average value at risk obtained with $l(x)=x^+/(1-u)$ or the entropic risk measure obtained with $l(x) = e^x-1$.
+The following result gives the convergence rate for these particular examples of risk measures: